medikoo/deferred/README.md

 <a name="control-flow-examples-asynchronous-loop" />
 #### Asynchronous loop

 Let's say we're after content that is paginated over many pages on some website (like search results).
-We don't know on how many pages it spans.
+We don't know how many pages it spans.
 We only know by reading page _n_ whether page _n + 1_ exists.

 First things first.
 Simple download function, it downloads page at given path from predefinied domain and returns promise: